Full-Time Undergraduate Enrollment

 Student Health Insurance

 The College of Idaho requires all full-time students to carry medical insurance and provide proof of coverage annually.
 Students will be automatically enrolled and billed for insurance.
 The cost of the plan is payable on the first semester billing.
-If proof of adequate insurance is furnished to the college by the last day to add/drop in the first term attended, the insurance will be canceled and the charged reversed.
+If proof of adequate insurance is furnished to the college by the end of the first week, in the first term attended, the insurance will be cancelled and the charged reversed.

 Eligible dependents of students enrolled in the plan may participate in the plan on a voluntary basis.
 Additional information can be obtained from the Business Office.

 Some classes require additional fees for equipment or materials.
 Please consult course schedule for details.
-Fees are not refundable after first week of class.
+Fees are not refundable.

 |Science Lab Fees (Chemistry, Physics, Biology & Geology)||$85|